CaliStyle/NgEngine-boilerplate/README.md

 ## Angular
 For Angular documentation see the [Angular Website](https://angular.io).
 You can configure your NgEngine Angular app through `src/appConfig`.

+## NgEngine
+For NgEngine documentation and to learn how "packs" work, see the [NgEngine Repo](https://github.com/CaliStyle/ngengine).

 # Running your Application